nikolaydubina/import-graph/README.md

 Collect and visualize dependencies data for your project

-Works with `Go`, `Python` and `GitHub`.
+Works with `Go` and `GitHub`.
-Will be extended in future for more source.
+Will be extended in future for more languages and sources.
-Works as CLI as web page.
+CLI, dot, web.
+Every stage is standalone and can be processed with usual UNIX tools.

 ## Related Projects